 Maja is the youngest member of the bioinfo group.
 She has a background in mathematics and has a master degree in molecular biology.

-Maja is involved in teaching graduate and undergraduate level courses, including Algorithms and Programming, Statistics and Machine Learning, Bioinformatics and Computational genomics.
+Maja is a teaching assistant in graduate and undergraduate level courses, including Algorithms and Programming, Statistics and Machine Learning, Bioinformatics and Computational genomics.

 1. Lucic, B.*, Chen, H.-C.*, Kuzman, M.*, Zorita, E*., Wegner, J., Minnerker, V., Roukos, V., Weng, W., Schmidt, M., Fronza, R., Stadhouders, R., Vlahovicek, K.#, Filion, J. G.#, Lusic, M.# Spatially clustered loci with multiple enhancers are frequent targets of HIV-1.
 BioRxiv 287896 (2018)

 2. Franke, V., Ganesh, S., Karlic, R., Malik, R., Pasulka, J., Horvat, F., Kuzman, M., Fulka, H., Cernohorska, M., Urbanova, J., et al. Long terminal repeats power evolution of genes and gene expression programs in mammalian oocytes and zygotes.- Genome Res. gr.216150.116.
 (2017)

 3. Fabijanić, M., and Vlahoviček, K. Big Data, Evolution, and Metagenomes: Predicting Disease from Gut Microbiota Codon Usage Profiles.- In Data Mining Techniques for the Life Sciences, O. Carugo, and F. Eisenhaber, eds.
 (Springer New York) (2016), pp. 509–531